 What does the term “hospital grade” breast pump mean?

 This is a marketing term.
 It’s not a term regulated or recognized by the FDA, so any seller can say that their breast pump is hospital grade.
-Hospital grade pumps are designed to work differently than personal use pumps.
-Namely, they are stronger, which helps to initiate and maintain breast milk supply.
-That’s why hospital grade breast pumps are the best breast pump for low supply.
+Hospital-grade pumps are designed to work differently than personal use pumps.
+Namely, they are stronger, which helps to initiate and maintain the breast milk supply.
+That’s why hospital-grade breast pumps are the best breast pump for low supply.
 They are also designed to be used constantly and by more than one user.
 If you see a pump with the label “hospital grade,” be sure that it actually is before purchasing.

 Does breast shield/ flange size really matter?